jforget/Perl6-Alpha-As-des-As-Zero/Description/description-en.md

 Védrines  and Paul  Tarascon.
 So  Guynemer will  use the  knowledge he accumulated  himself, plus  the lessons  from the  training fights  by anonymous pilots flying SPAD XIII's  and the knowledge that was taught him by Védrines and Tarascon.
-In  other words, he will select C<Turns>
-documents for  which the  C<identity> field  belongs to  the following list (in Raku syntax):
+In  other words, he will select `Turns` documents for  which the  `identity` field  belongs to  the following list (in Raku syntax):

     < Guynemer SPAD_XIII Vedrines Tarascon >

 To be consistent, we must ensure that Védrines and Tarascon have flown SPAD XIII  too.
 On  the other  hand, we  can imagine  a pilot  who has learnt flying and fighting on a Fokker  E.III and who is assigned to a Jasta flying Fokker D.VII's.

-Another remark: the  C<ref> attribute exists in version V1,  but it is not used.
+Another remark: the  `ref` attribute exists in version V1,  but it is not used.
 In other words, in version V1, Guynemer will use only:

     < Guynemer SPAD_XIII >

 A last  remark: when extracting  the similar situations, a  pilot does not care about the opponent.
 For example, when playing a Sopwith Camel